 Your pigeon loft is not only your base of operations, but it's the place your birds will call home and return to from training chucks and club races.

-In this article we will discuss some of the most important aspects that should be considered prior to building or when making changes to an existing pigeon loft as well as touch upon general management.
+In this article we will discuss some of the most important aspects that should be considered prior to building or when making changes to an existing pigeon loft.

 - 1 Types of pigeon lofts